-Governments need to have attorneys help create policies for example.
-They may be involved in issues that impact foreign policy.
+Insurance companies may hire an attorney specializing in environmental law to testify in a trial affecting one of their insured clients accused of an environmental infraction.
+Governments also hire environmental attorneys to help create policies.
+They can be involved in issues that impact foreign policy.
 Attorneys may be called upon to interpret current laws and how they impact international business trade.
 They also help with risk assessment during hazardous waste cleanup from an accident, act of terror, or natural disaster.
 There are many government agencies now involved in areas of environmental protection that also serve in an advisory and watchdog capacity.

-Nonprofit organizations need legal assistance as well.
-There are many nonprofit organizations that conduct emergency relief fieldwork for instance.
-These organizations will need to know the best practices for handling disaster relief.
+Nonprofit organizations need legal assistance from environmental lawyers as well.
+Many nonprofit organizations conducting emergency relief fieldwork need to know the best practices for handling disaster relief, and may consult an environmental lawyer to find out.
 When a natural disaster strikes, in order to restore property and provide help, an organization must know how to contend with hazardous situations in a way that doesn't cause further damage.
 When a fire takes place, cleanup and disposal must be handled according to the law.
 A flood can disperse waste into the floodwaters.
 An earthquake can cause chemicals to spill out of containers.
 Even something as common as disposing of copier toner in the office can create an environmental problem.
-An environmental attorney would be able to advise on these issues and more.
+An environmental attorney can advise businesses and organizations on these issues and more.

 Lawyer Career Specialties